danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Rotated axes or boxes can be plotted using the “set axes for rotated/3D
-plots” option in the x) menu.
+plots” option in the :ref:`sec:menu-x`.

 .. _sec:animseq: